Hartselle is located approximately 10 miles south of Decatur, Alabama.

 9. Delano Park

-If you’re planning a day out in nearby Decatur, visit the city’s oldest recreational area – Delano Park.
+If you’re planning a day out in Decatur, visit the city’s oldest recreational area – Delano Park.

 The park dates to 1887, when it was created to improve and re-invent the city after a spate of yellow fever and following the American Civil War.